 The Company's accounting policies are more fully described in Note 1 to the Consolidated Financial Statements.
 As disclosed in Note 1 of Notes to Consolidated Financial Statements, the preparation of the Company's financial statements in conformity with generally accepted accounting principles in the United States (GAAP) requires management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
 Future events and their effects cannot be determined with absolute certainty.
 Therefore, the determination of estimates requires the exercise of judgment.
-Actual results inevitably will differ from those estimates, and such differences may be material to the financial statements include the allowance for doubtful accounts receivable, reserves relating to workers' compensation, general and auto insurance liabilities, reserves for inventory markdowns, shrinkage, uncertain tax positions, and calculation of potential asset impairment.
+Actual results inevitably will differ from those estimates, and such differences may be material to the financial statements.
+The most significant accounting estimates inherent in the preparation of the Company's financial statements include the allowance for doubtful accounts receivable, reserves relating to workers' compensation, general and auto insurance liabilities, reserves for inventory markdowns, shrinkage, uncertain tax positions, and calculation of potential asset impairment.